 Engineers at the University of Sheffield Advanced Manufacturing Research Centre

-Advanced Alloys worked with the AMRC, part of the High Value Manufacturing (HVM) Catapult network of research centres, to explore the improvement and automation of the process of identifying and sorting rare earth metals for recycling.
-The project was paid for using funds from HVM Catapult as part of a commitment to support smaller and medium-size businesses.
+The AMRC, as part of the High Value Manufacturing (HVM) Catapult, supports businesses to explore development opportunities they wouldn't otherwise have access to.
+The project was paid for using funds from the HVM Catapult as part of a commitment to working with small and medium-size enterprises.

 The project focused on how technology could improve the life of students and how IoT solutions could improve the operation of the college.
 AMRC engineers looked at everything from monitoring students for seizures and changes in temperature that might indicate infection, to technological support to help the students navigate around the college.